webix-hub/docs/data/desktop/googlemap.md

 Loading Data into GoogleMap
 ------------------------

-Webix GoogleMap is a datastore-based widget, so you can work with it as with any other data widget.
+GoogleMap widget is datastore-based, so you can work with it as with any other data widget.

 Each map point is a separate data object.
 You can store a set of map points in a dataset and use all [common ways of data loading](desktop/data_loading.md) to load data into a map.